Your cart

 The history of valentine’s day and how it became what it is now

 Valentine’s Day didn’t start with roses, restaurant bookings, or heart-shaped anything.
-In fact, its origins are far messier, darker, and far less romantic than the version we know today.
-What began as a mix of ancient ritual, religious martyrdom, and social anxiety slowly transformed into a day about love, intimacy, and, eventually, consumption.
+In fact, its origins are far messier, darker and far less romantic than the version we know today.
+What began as a mix of ancient ritual, religious martyrdom and social anxiety slowly transformed into a day about love, intimacy and eventually, consumption.
 Understanding that evolution helps explain why Valentine’s Day still carries so many mixed feelings, from excitement to scepticism to outright avoidance.

 The pagan roots that came first

 Long before Valentine’s Day was associated with romance, it was tied to Lupercalia, an ancient Roman festival held in mid-February.
-Lupercalia was focused on fertility, purification, and warding off evil spirits, not exactly candlelit dinners.
-The celebrations involved rituals that were physical, chaotic, and deeply symbolic of reproduction and survival.
-It was less about love as we think of it now and more about ensuring continuity, health, and abundance in an uncertain world.
+Lupercalia was focused on fertility, purification and warding off evil spirits, not exactly candlelit dinners.
+The celebrations involved rituals that were physical, chaotic and deeply symbolic of reproduction and survival.
+It was less about love as we think of it now and more about ensuring continuity, health and abundance in an uncertain world.

 As Christianity spread, many pagan festivals were either absorbed or rebranded.
 Lupercalia was eventually replaced with a feast day honouring St Valentine, although even here the story is unclear.
-There were likely multiple Valentines, all martyrs, and their histories are fragmented at best.
+There were likely multiple Valentines, all martyrs and their histories are fragmented at best.
 What remains consistent is that none of them were particularly romantic figures in the modern sense.

 How romance entered the picture